Did you know that Flinders University provides chaplains to support students?

 Chaplains at Flinders University are a part of the OASIS Student Wellbeing Centre.
 The Oasis Centre can be found at the Bedford Park, Main campus, – and it’s a great place to visit! (whilst the centre is closed, you can still email the chaplains).

 Your well-being is our focus.
 There are five aspects to your personal well-being: physical, emotional, social, spiritual, and intellectual.
 These are known as the 5 dimensions of Health and Well-being.
 In order to be considered “well,” it is important for none of these areas to be neglected.
 As a Student Community Wellbeing Centre, OASIS, has a focus on supporting all these dimensions of well-being, so that you can achieve academic and personal success.
 To this end, Oasis has various programmes running so please check out our website.
-Sadly, due to COVID 19 our doors are closed.
-However, we are providing some of our programs online on a FLO topic called Oasis Online (details on how to enrol are below)

 The role of the chaplain is to oversee the spiritual dimension of well-being within the community at Flinders University.
 This is called Spiritual Care.

 But what is spirituality?
 What is spiritual health? and what is spiritual care?

 As one of the dimensions of well-being, it is made obvious that spiritual health is an essential aspect to our lives that needs our attention.
 However, if we are honest with ourselves, we are often unsure as to what it might actually refer to.